Apply now to get early access pricing — forever!

 The hormone injection can lead to emotional symptoms similar to PMS symptoms (irritability, heightened emotions, and tenderness) and sometimes they’re more intense than what a woman regularly experiences in her cycle.

-And last, there’s the psychological stress of undergoing medical procedures and the uncertainty of whether the treatments will be successful and result in a healthy conception.
-As we mentioned above, studies show a range of success rates anywhere from 20-55% depending on the woman’s age.
+When considering or undergoing IVF, uncertainty shows up in multiple places.
+First, there’s the questions around understanding, accessing and paying for IVF.
+Then, there’s the psychological stress of undergoing medical procedures and the uncertainty of whether the treatments will be successful and result in a healthy conception.
+As we mentioned above, studies show a range of success rates anywhere from 20-55% depending on the woman’s age which means IVF is both a medical and financial risk without certain outcomes.

 Now that we’ve covered some of the not-so-great elements of IVF, we can dive into ways to cope and explore the more positive side of IVF: the journey toward conceiving!